russellrosario/JavaScripter/content/files/js_snippets.md

 +++
-description = "JavaScript global functions" title = "Snippets"

-draft = false
-weight = 200
-bref="Curated collection of useful JavaScript snippets that you can understand in 30 seconds or less"
+description = "Short global functions in JS" title = "JavaScript snippets" draft = false weight = 200 bref="Curated collection of useful JavaScript snippets that you can understand in 30 seconds or less"